MaryamCrochet/temp_blanket/data_guide.md

-# DATA SOURCE:
+# Data source

 I wanted to use the data from NASA's "POWER" project https://power.larc.nasa.gov/
 The dataset they use for meteorology is GMAO's "MERRA 2" https://disc.gsfc.nasa.gov/datasets/M2SDNXSLV_5.12.4/summary
 I used NASA's data's access protocol "OPeNDAP" to retrieved the data as URLs https://opendap.github.io/documentation/QuickStart.html
 I will base my explanation on this very last link (OPeNDAP quickstart guide), so be sure to check it out for further explanation.

-# HOW DOES THE URLs WORK
+# How does the URL work

 After retrieving the data from MERRA 2 through OPeNDAP, I ended up with a list of URLs (one per day).
 Here is how one URL looks like (in this example, for the date 01/01/1980):